 Real-time network performance monitors examine bandwidth performance, like the Response Time Monitor and the TraceRoute utility.
 The Response Time Monitor displays the throughput of selected network devices.
 This live report shows which parts of your infrastructure are unavailable for routing and which are performing poorly.
 These points of failure could explain why your users experience slowness or an inaccessible network.

 The TraceRoute tool is an implementation of a standard network administration utility that you probably already know.
 It uses ICMP to check on the links that make up the route to a specific destination.
 This information is presented in a searchable GUI table, saving you from manually diagnosing paths in the command line.
+These tools are also very useful when analyzing connections across the internet.
+This ability will prove useful when you are gathering evidence for WAN optimization.

 The role of IP address management is covered by the DNS Analyzer, a DNS Audit tool, the DNS Structure Analyzer, the DHCP Scope Monitor, a Subnet Calculator, and an IP address monitor.
 This collection is not as well integrated as the IP Address Manager in the previous section.
 Switching between screens to get a full IPAM service means manual steps and note taking are needed to manage your IP address space when you opt for the Engineer’s Toolset.